Bl4ckh34d/AIssistant/README.md

 - https://pytorch.org/get-started/locally/ is where you can find the current version of pytorch

 Miniconda:
 - https://docs.conda.io/projects/miniconda/en/latest/ is where you can find the current version of conda.
 THIS IS REQUIRED for the following install script.
-Paths also need to be adapted for your environment:
+Paths also need to be adapted for your environment.

 ## INSTALLATION: